f4exb/sdrangel/plugins/feature/map/readme.md

 The map feature displays a 2D and a 3D map overlaid with objects reported by other SDRangel channels and features, as well as beacon locations.

 * The "Home Station" antenna location is placed according to My Position set under the Preferences > My Position menu.
-The position is only updated when the Map plugin is first opened.
 * To pan around the map, click the left mouse button and drag.
 To zoom in or out, use the mouse scroll wheel.
 * Single clicking on an object in the map will display a text bubble with additional information about the object.
 * Right clicking on a object on the 2D map will open a context menu, which allows: